To qualify for this Scientific Sessions 2022 award you must meet the following deadlines:

 Visit the Council Awards & Fellowships Application System to complete an application.

 AHA Professional Membership is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than Aug 8 for the membership number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA no later than one week prior to the application submission deadline.
 The membership number will be required on the award application form.

 The winners will each receive a $1,000 travel grant for use in attending Scientific Sessions.
 Up to 10 grants from the pool of eligible applicants may be presented.
 Winners will also receive a complimentary ticket to attend the CVSA Annual Business Meeting at Scientific Sessions.